anttiharju/bachelors-thesis/README.md

 # Software project success factors and limitations of their universality

 This thesis has been written in Finnish, but the English abstract is available below.
-For the full PDF follow the link in the repository's 'about' section.
+The full thesis is available in PDF format [on JYX](http://urn.fi/URN:NBN:fi:jyu-202203211936).

 ## Abstract